Course Overview

 Features

-• The MSA is consistently ranked as one of the best schools of Architecture in the world.
+• The Manchester School of Architecture is consistently ranked as one of the best schools of Architecture in the world.

 • The MLA is professionally accredited by the UK Landscape Institute and worldwide by the International Federation of Landscape Architects.